 Some of the most rewarding experiences I had with my students during my years of teaching were working on community service projects.
 My students and I organized several food, clothing and toy drives for the homeless and made many memorable trips to senior citizen homes and centers in the New York area.
 We also created class newspapers that were sold school-wide to raise money for charities of their choice.

 Absolutely, as a matter of fact, a percentage of all the proceeds from the sales of the Light Giver books will be donated to Saint Jude Children's Research Hospital.

-Also, in the past five years I have been an active member of the Dafnonas Society, a not-for-profit organization that raises money for charities and individuals who need help.
+Also, in the past six years I have been an active member of the Dafnonas Society, a not-for-profit organization that raises money for charities and individuals who need help.
 During that time, I have served as a Youth Coordinator, organizing events, parties, dance performances, and Christmas caroling for children ranging in age from five to twenty-one.
-Along with the youth in the past few years, we have raised thousands of dollars which have been donated to the Make a Wish Foundation, Shriners Hospitals for Children, the Ronald McDonald House and Saint Jude Children's Research Hospital.
+Along with the youth in the past few years, we have raised thousands of dollars which have been donated to the Make a Wish Foundation, the Ronald McDonald House and Saint Jude Children's Research Hospital.

 What else can you tell us about yourself?

 Home for me is Brooklyn, New York which is one of my favorite places in the world, and I am blessed to live with my incredible family and my adorable dog, Junior.
 But this Brooklynite also enjoys traveling to Greece in the summer and loves spending as much time as possible with friends and family in New York, Florida and Greece.